n0nag0n/commie2/README.md

 - Compatible with PHP >=7.0

 ## Install
 To install, simply clone this repo and configure your webserver to point to the `public/` directory.
+You will also need composer and to run `composer install`.
 Then move to the configuration section.

 ## Configuration
 This is very easy to configure.
 There is a `.config_sample.php` file with instructions on how to enable emailing, encryption, and other settings.
 Copy or rename this file to `.config.php` and you're on your way!